argodev/study/docs/ctf/portswigger.md

 # PortSwigger Academy

+PortSwigger Academy (https://portswigger.net/web-security/dashboard) is a collection of training materials (reading & videos) combined with hands-on-labs designed to help you learn how to "secure the web one step at a time".
+It covers a number of the most common vulnerabilities, helping you understand them, understand how to exploit them, and how they can be prevented.
+Best of all, they are all free.
+The tools *are* designed to work with/be supported by PortSwigger's flagship product, Burp Suite Professional, but you can utilize any number of other tools (curl/browsers/ZAP/etc).
+At the time I worked through these, I did not have access to a professional license, so I used the Burp Suite Community edition (free).
+Below are my notes written as I worked through the various challenges.

 ## SQL Injection

-### SQL injection vulnerability in WHERE clause allowing retrieval of hidden data
+### Vulnerability in WHERE clause allowing retrieval of hidden data

 This is a simple challenge to introduce you to the idea of SQL injection.
 Given a site such as https://acd01f0d1f5c2eb5c0cc51a2007a0016.web-security-academy.net/ you can view differenct product categories which are controlled by the URL (e.g. `/filter?category=Pets`).
 A simple SQL injection attack added to the end (`/filter?category=' OR 1=1 --`) solves the challenge by telling the SQL server to return all products with no category set or where 1=1 (which always evaluates to True).
 Adding the `--` at the end comments out any remainder of the SQL statment in the application code.

-### SQL injection vulnerability allowing login bypass
+### Vulnerability allowing login bypass

 This is another simple case wherein you are encouraged to log in at a standard username/password form (https://ac031f731e5b8017c0984a7400ba0058.web-security-academy.net/login).
 Much like the prior example, however, you can manipulate the query directly by providing a username of `administrator'--` and any value for the password field.
 This terminates the query that is presumeably something like
 `SELECT * FROM users WHERE username = 'administrator' AND password = 'myPassword'`.
 It results in the following query: `SELECT * FROM users WHERE username = 'administrator'--' AND password = 'no matter'`

-### SQL injection UNION attack, determining the number of columns returned by the query
+### UNION attack, determining the number of columns returned by the query

 What we know: